The Marks

 Also Plate 32 (Italia et Graecia) of the Atlas, where a teacher has marked homework for a class on the Pyrrhic Wars, pays special attention to the Aeolian Islands north of Sicily.
 Here was the home of the legendary King Aeolus, the master of the winds, who bundled them together to give Odysseus the package he needed to get home safely.

-The volcanic Aeolian islands, which fascinated the ancients, are shown much larger than scale on Plate 32.3 They include Lipara (modern Lipari), which is underlined on Plate 3 and as the main island in the group was presumably the seat of Aeolus.
+The volcanic Aeolian islands, which fascinated the ancients, are shown much larger than scale on Plate 32.
+They include Lipara (modern Lipari), which is underlined on Plate 3 and as the main island in the group was presumably the seat of Aeolus.
 Joyce named episode 7 of Ulysses, a satire on the effusions of the press, after Aeolus, the master of wind.
-Some examples follow.

 Discussion